jacobian/djangobook.com/chapter02.rst

 out which version of Django you're running.
 Knowing your version number is important if you ever need to reach out to the community for help, or if you submit improvements to the framework.
-In these cases, you should tell people the revision, also known as a "changeset," that you're using.
-To find out your HEAD changeset, type "git log -1" from within the ``django`` directory, and look for the identifier after "commit".
+In these cases, you should tell people the revision, also known as a "commit," that you're using.
+To find out your current commit (the most recent commit is often called HEAD), type "git log -1" from within the ``django`` directory, and look for the identifier after "commit".
 This number changes each time Django is changed, whether through a bug fix, feature addition, documentation improvement or anything else.

 Testing the Django installation
 ===============================